weblayerco/weblayerco/README.md

 ## 🚀 About Us
 We are **WebLayer**, a software services company specializing in web development and mobile applications.
 Our team is dedicated to delivering high-quality solutions using the latest technologies to meet business needs efficiently.

+Beyond commercial projects, we also focus on **charitable platforms**, helping non-profit organizations digitize their donation systems and manage campaigns effectively.

 ## 🌐 Services We Offer

 ### 🔹 Web Development
 Custom websites, eCommerce platforms, and enterprise solutions.

 ### 📱 Mobile App Development
 Native and cross-platform applications for iOS and Android.

 ### 🎨 UI/UX Design
 Professional and user-friendly interface designs.

 ### ☁️ Cloud & Hosting Services
 Server rental, domain registration, and email hosting.

 ### 🔗 API Development & Integration
 Seamless API connections to enhance functionality.

 ### 📊 IT Consulting & Digital Marketing
 Helping businesses grow online with effective strategies.

+### ❤️ Charity & Donation Platforms
+We develop advanced platforms for non-profit organizations, allowing them to manage fundraising campaigns and donation systems efficiently.

 ## 🛠 Technologies We Use